 The graph below showcases how Perth compares to Australia’s other capital cities.

 From LocalAgentFinder Commissions Data Researched November 2019, based on a $500,000 property sale.

 Perth areas that tend to attract higher average real estate agent fees are those south of the Swan River; these are outer metro regions with fewer competing real estate agents in operation and a lower population density.

 The price of your property will, of course, have a direct impact on the total cost of your commission.
-The below gives an indication of what you can expect in Adelaide depending on the value of your property.
+The below gives an indication of what you can expect in Perth depending on the value of your property.